A topic from the subject of Isolation in Chemistry.

 Procedure

-1. Place a small amount of magnesium chloride and iron filings in a test tube.
+1. (In a fume cupboard and wearing safety glasses): Place a small amount of magnesium chloride and iron filings in a test tube.

-2. Hold the test tube in a test tube holder and heat it over a Bunsen burner.
+2. Hold the test tube in a test tube holder and heat it gently over a Bunsen burner.
+Avoid direct intense heating.

-• Heating the test tube is necessary to get the reaction started.
+• Heating the test tube provides the activation energy for the reaction to occur.

-• Iron filings are used as a reducing agent to extract magnesium from magnesium chloride.
+• Iron filings act as a reducing agent, donating electrons to magnesium ions (Mg2+) to reduce them to magnesium metal (Mg).

 Significance